 - Writing for print media, radio, and television

-The Communications program's eighteen credits of free electives are designed to give the adult student ample opportunity to hone these skills with a variety of specialized courses.
+The Mass Communications & Design program's eighteen credits of free electives are designed to give the adult student ample opportunity to hone these skills with a variety of specialized courses.

 The English curriculum emphasizes the development of critical reading and writing skills as an essential preparation for professional life or graduate school.
 Students in English most often seek careers in writing, editing, journalism, law or teaching at the high school or college level.
 The English major gives nontraditional students the ability to adapt to different job markets and career changes.

 There are 27 free elective credits available in the program, which allow adult students to build on previous college credits.
 Students also have the option of pursuing a pre-law specialization.